 What Is an Oxycodone Overdose?

-Oxycodone is a drug that is especially made for extreme pain.
-An overdose from this drug can happen for many reasons, by trying to get high from taking more than prescribed, because it isn’t giving you the relief that it was before so you up the dosage, or to try and hurt yourself.
+Oxycodone is a drug that is specially made for extreme pain.
+An overdose from this drug can happen for many reasons, by trying to get high from taking more than prescribed, because it isn’t giving you the relief that it was before so you increase the dosage, or to try and hurt yourself.
 No matter how it happens it does happen way too often.
-The amount of emergency-room visits due to oxycodone overdose went up five hundred percent in the last decade.
+The number of emergency-room visits due to oxycodone overdose went up five hundred percent in the last decade.

 The problems start when you take too much of the medication.
 You could feel extreme sleepiness, start having trouble breathing, and your pupils get very small.
 Extreme sleepiness means that you could be either struggling to keep yourself awake, or you could be completely unconscious to where no one can even shake you awake.
 The most dangerous part is the effect that it has on your breathing.
 There are some good oxycodone detox and treatment in Canada where you can get help.